The Secret of NIMH: Sequel

 A direct-to-video sequel directed by Dick Sebast and produced by Metro-Goldwyn-Mayer Animation titled The Secret of NIMH 2: Timmy to the Rescue was released on December 22, 1998.
 Set several years after the events of the first film, the plot focuses on Mrs. Brisby's son Timothy as he struggles to live up to his father's prestigious reputation.
 Apart from Dom DeLuise and Arthur Malet reprising their roles as Jeremy and Mr. Ages, respectively, none of the original voice cast returned for the film.
-The movie was made without Don Bluth's input or involvement and was panned by critics and fans upon release.
+The film was made without Don Bluth's input or involvement and was panned by critics and fans upon release.

 Live-action remake and television series

 In 2009, Paramount Pictures was working with Neil Burger on a remake of The Secret of NIMH; nothing has materialized since.

-In March 2015, MGM re-acquired the rights to produce a new film based on the original novel Mrs. Frisby and the Rats of NIMH.
-The film is to be produced by the team of Daniel Bobker and Ehren Kruger, with screenplay by Ice Age series writer Michael Berg.
-It will be James Madigan's directorial debut.
-It is planned as a CGI/live-action hybrid in the style of films like The Smurfs and Alvin and the Chipmunks, and will be "an origin story in which an imperiled mouse protagonist befriends a comical crew of lab rats as they turn hyper-intelligent.
+In 2015, MGM re-acquired the rights to produce a new film based on the original novel Mrs. Frisby and the Rats of NIMH.
+The film was to be produced by the team of Daniel Bobker and Ehren Kruger, with screenplay by Ice Age series writer Michael Berg.
+The film was to be James Madigan's directorial debut.
+Planned as a CGI/live-action hybrid in the style of films like The Smurfs and Alvin and the Chipmunks, the film was to be "an origin story in which an imperiled mouse protagonist befriends a comical crew of lab rats as they turn hyper-intelligent.
 They escape a secret laboratory and become the great minds of vermin civilization, forced to outwit the humans hot on their tails".
-The studio plans to turn the novel into a family franchise.
+The studio planned to turn the novel into a family franchise.

-The Russo Brothers were announced to be executive producers of the remake as of April 2019.
+The Russo brothers were attached as executive producers of the remake as of April 2019.

 A television series based on the books was in development at Fox as an event series in September 2021.